 - Food intolerance is not the same as food allergies.
 Allergies are an immune system response, while food intolerance is a digestive system response in which a person is unable to properly digest or break down a particular food.

-- Vaccines and medications (antibiotics like penicillin, amoxicillin, aspirin, ibuprofen, iodine), general anesthesia and local anesthetics, latex rubber (such as in gloves or condoms), dust, pollen, mold, animal dander, and poison ivy are well-known allergens.
-Other known allergens can include detergents, hair dyes, and the ink in tattoos.
+- Vaccines and medications (antibiotics such as penicillin, amoxicillin, aspirin, ibuprofen, iodine), general anesthesia and local anesthetics, latex rubber (such as in gloves or condoms), dust, pollen, mold, animal dander, and poison ivy are well-known allergens.
+Other known allergens can include detergents, hair dyes, cosmetics, and the ink in tattoos.

 - Bee stings, fire ant stings, penicillin, and peanuts are known for causing dramatic reactions that can be serious and involve the whole body.